pkt-cash/pkt-docs/docs/PKT_FAQ.md

 > There are [mining instructions](https://docs.pkt.cash/en/latest/mining/) for mining on the PKT website.
 [PktPal](https://pktpal.com/) is a business in the community which offers turn-key mining solutions.

 + **Do  miners mining on a single pool have any benefit over miners mining on multi pool?**
 > Multi-pool mining means submitting the exact same announcements to multiple pools.
-So if you have the bandwidth available it will always benefit you to mine all of the major pools.
+So if you have the bandwidth available it will always benefit you to mine to all of the major pools.

 + **What is a Cloud ISP?**
 > There is [an explanation video](https://twitter.com/pkt_cash/status/1374050101094617091?s=21) about Cloud ISPs on Twitter.
 The role of a Cloud ISP is to perform the technical and administrative aspects of internet service so that the aspects of infrastructure operation can be done by individuals, small businesses and community groups.